Reformed Essentials

 -

-In volume two of what, Lord willing, will be a four-volume series, Michael continues the theme of grounding our theology in covenant and eschatology.
+In volume two of a four-volume series, Michael continues the theme of grounding our theology in covenant and eschatology.
 Very important and ground-breaking stuff.

 -